Redeeming December 25: A Biblical Investigation of Christs Birth

 Does this mean you must celebrate December 25?
 Absolutely not.
 Romans 14:5 reminds us: “One man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.”

-Liberty works both ways.
-If your conscience leads you not to observe’ve abandoned grace.
+The danger isn’t in the date—it’s in legalism.
+When we start mandating behaviour for acceptance, we’ve abandoned grace.
 When believers refuse to attend family gatherings or share the gospel with lost relatives because it happens on December 25, something has gone terribly wrong.

 The Real Miracle